StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 === "Other"
-    If you are using a system other than DEB or RPM, please consult your system documentation for instructions on installing Java 11.
+    If you're using a system other than DEB or RPM, refer to your system documentation for instructions on installing Java 11.

 ---

 ## :fontawesome-solid-database: Apache Cassandra

-Apache Cassandra is a highly scalable and robust database system.
-TheHive is fully compatible with Apache Cassandra's latest stable release version **4.0.x**.
+[Apache Cassandra](https://cassandra.apache.org/_/index.html) is a highly scalable and robust database system.
+TheHive is fully compatible with Apache Cassandra's latest stable release, version 4.0.x.

-!!!
-Info "Upgrading from Cassandra 3.x"
+!!! info "Upgrading from Cassandra 3.x"
-    The information provided in this guide pertains specifically to fresh installations.
-If you are currently using Cassandra 3.x and considering an upgrade, we recommend referring to the [**dedicated guide**](./upgrade-from-4.x.md).
+    This guide is intended for fresh installations.
+If you're currently using Cassandra 3.x and planning an upgrade, we recommend referring to the [**dedicated guide**](./upgrade-from-4.x.md).

-&nbsp;

 ### Installation

 === "DEB"

-    1. Add Apache Cassandra repository references
+    1. Add Apache Cassandra repository references:

-        - *Download Apache Cassandra repository keys using the following command:*
+        - Download Apache Cassandra repository keys using the following command:

         !!!
 Example ""
             ```bash
             wget -qO -  https://downloads.apache.org/cassandra/KEYS | sudo gpg --dearmor  -o /usr/share/keyrings/cassandra-archive.gpg
             ```

-        - *Add the repository to your system by appending the following line to the `/etc/apt/sources.list.d/cassandra.sources.list` file.
-This file may not exist, and you may need to create it.*
+        - Add the repository to your system by appending the following line to the `/etc/apt/sources.list.d/cassandra.sources.list` file.
+This file may not exist, and you may need to create it.

         !!!
 Example ""
             ```bash
             echo "deb [signed-by=/usr/share/keyrings/cassandra-archive.gpg] https://debian.cassandra.apache.org 40x main" |  sudo tee -a /etc/apt/sources.list.d/cassandra.sources.list
             ```

-    2. Install the package

-        - *Once the repository references are added, update your package index and install Cassandra using the following commands:*
+    2. Once the repository references are added, update your package index and install Cassandra using the following command:

         !!!
 Example ""
             ```bash